seapagan/uprn-mangle/README.md

 You can now access the Front-end at `http://localhost:3000`

-Running the Backend/Frontend from your terminal is good enough for development but do use standard practices to run and harden the system for any production use.
+Running the Backend/Frontend from your terminal is good enough for development, but use standard practices to run and harden the system for any production use.

 ## Contributing to this project

-While this is currently just a personal project and at a very early stage, contributions - especially Bug Reports are very welcome.
+While this is currently just a personal project and at a very early stage, contributions, especially Bug Reports,  are very welcome.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)